dashaub/lintr/README.md

 # Why?
 The ["linter"](https://github.com/jimhester/lintr#available-linters) package from Jim Hester is an excellent R package that lints R code and has integrations with RStudio, Emacs, Vim, Sublime, and Atom.
-This project is a very simple wrapper around this so that you can use the tool from the command line.
+This project is a very simple wrapper around this that creates a tool that can be used from the command line.

 # Installation